datacarpentry/image-processing/_episodes/09-contours.md

 ![Dice](../fig/08-dice.jpg)

 Suppose we want to automatically count the number of dice in the image.
 We can use contours to do that.
-We find contours with the `cv2.findContours()` method, and then easily examine the results to count the number of objects.
+We find contours with the `cv2.findContours()` function, and then easily examine the results to count the number of objects.
 Our strategy will be this: